Before we even start to explain how rosé wines are made, we need to dispel a myth:

 Therefore, lots of things can go wrong.

 As a general rule of thumb, rosé wines are generally not put through the malolactic fermentation.
-(The 2nd fermentation usually reserved for red wines).
+(The 2nd fermentation usually reserved for red wines to remove acidity).

 However, rosé wine loves to catch the wine-maker out and do the malolactic fermentation all by itself before it can be stopped.